Metre (music): Polymetre

 With polymetre, the bar sizes differ, but the beat remains constant.
 Since the beat is the same, the various metres eventually agree.
 (Four bars of 7/4 = seven bars of 4/4).
-An example is the second moment, titled "Scherzo polimetrico", of Edmund Rubbra's Second String Quartet (1951), in which a constant triplet texture holds together overlapping bars of 9/8, 12/8, and 21/8, and barlines rarely coincide in all four instruments.
+An example is the second movement, titled "Scherzo polimetrico", of Edmund Rubbra's Second String Quartet (1951), in which a constant triplet texture holds together overlapping bars of 9/8, 12/8, and 21/8, and barlines rarely coincide in all four instruments.

 With polyrhythm, the number of beats varies within a fixed bar length.
 For example, in a 4:3 polyrhythm, one part plays 4/4 while the other plays 3/4, but the 3/4 beats are stretched so that three beats of 3/4 are played in the same time as four beats of 4/4.
 More generally, sometimes rhythms are combined in a way that is neither tactus nor bar preserving—the beat differs and the bar size also differs.
 See Polytempi.

 Research into the perception of polymetre shows that listeners often either extract a composite pattern that is fitted to a metric framework, or focus on one rhythmic stream while treating others as "noise".
 This is consistent with the Gestalt psychology tenet that "the figure–ground dichotomy is fundamental to all perception".
 In the music, the two metres will meet each other after a specific number of beats.
 For example, a 3/4 metre and 4/4 metre will meet after 12 beats.

 In "Toads of the Short Forest" (from the album Weasels Ripped My Flesh), composer Frank Zappa explains: "At this very moment on stage we have drummer A playing in 7/8, drummer B playing in 3/4, the bass playing in 3/4, the organ playing in 5/8, the tambourine playing in 3/4, and the alto sax blowing his nose".
 "Touch And Go", a hit single by The Cars, has polymetric verses, with the drums and bass playing in 5/4, while the guitar, synthesizer, and vocals are in 4/4 (the choruses are entirely in 4/4).
 Magma uses extensively 7/8 on 2/4 (e.g. Mëkanïk Dëstruktïẁ Kömmandöh) and some other combinations.
 King Crimson's albums of the eighties have several songs that use polymetre of various combinations.

 Polymetres are a defining characteristic of the music of Meshuggah, whose compositions often feature unconventionally timed rhythm figures cycling over a 4/4 base.